Superannuation, Age Pension and income tax rules for 2019/2020

 - INCOME TAX: Learn about the legislated income tax rates for 2019/2020, including the low income tax offset (LITO), the low and middle income tax offset (LMITO) and the senior Australians and Pensioners Tax Offset (SAPTO).
 Note that there were also income tax cuts announced in the 2019 Federal Budget, but those have not yet passed into law.

 2019/2020 SUPER RULES AND RECENT CHANGES

 If you are wondering how recent rule changes have affected your super and retirement plans, here’s a quick guide to the key changes and when they commenced.Read more

 From tax on super lump sums to the transfer balance cap, there are a range of rates and thresholds that can affect your super.
 In this article we provide an overview of the key aspects of each of these rates and thresholds for 2020/21.Read more

 Making super contributions once you reach age 67 is more difficult as you need to meet the requirements of a work test.
 Here’s a simple guide to understanding the rules and how they affect you.Read more

 Retirees are always looking for new ways to boost their retirement income or to pay for expenses, like home care.
 Although downsizing to a small home can be one option, the Pension Loans Scheme (PLS) offered by the federal government is a rarely considered alternative.Read more

 The Protecting Your Super Package of reforms start on 1 July 2019.
 These reforms are designed to protect your super accounts from being eroded by insurance policy fees and premiums that you may not require, as well as help to consolidate your low balance super accounts.Read more

-Feel like you’ve missed the boat when it comes to your retirement savings?
-Carry-forward super contributions could be the answer for many Australians looking to boost the balance in their super account.Read more
+If you feel like you’ve missed the boat when it comes to building your retirement savings, it could be time to use an often-overlooked contribution opportunity.Read more

 SUPER CONTRIBUTIONS GUIDES